-Once you have all your tomatoes through the strainer, you are going to start cooking your sauce.
+Once you have all your tomatoes through the strainer, you will start cooking your sauce.

-I let my sauce go right into the stockpot I will be cooking them down in.
-Unless I’m making a huge batch, then I use a large stockpot like this.
+I let my sauce go into the stockpot I will be cooking them in.
+Unless I’m making a huge batch, I use a large stockpot like this.

-I find it’s easiest to can regular tomato sauce and then add seasons and such as you go.
+I find it’s most accessible to can regular tomato sauce and then add seasons and such as you go.